Military Divorce Law in Pennsylvania

-- Service persons are protected by the Soldiers’ and Sailors’ Civil Relief Act which allows for the temporary suspension of legal proceedings and transactions in order to ensure that service persons’ civil rights are not prejudiced during their terms of service
+- Service persons are protected by the The Servicemember’s Civil Relief Act (SCRA) which allows for the temporary suspension of legal proceedings and transactions in order to ensure that service persons’ civil rights are not prejudiced during their terms of service

 - Military retirement pay that has been waived in order to receive veterans’ disability payments is exempt from distribution as marital property

 - Service members can exclude a portion of their retirement benefits from the marital estate by converting it to disability payments

 But there are always two people in a marriage, and the rights of each must be protected.
 State and federal law also protects the spouses of service members, including their right to receive military-related property in a divorce, including:

 - Service members can not defeat an order to pay by converting pay to disability payments once the order is given